aualbert/kino/lib.typ

 }

-/// Init animated ratios.
-Animated ratios start at 0% by default.
+/// Init one or several animation variables.
 #let init(..args) = context {
   if not _begin.get() {
     for (name, value) in args.named() {